cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 | curve448 / edwards448     | {{suites-448}}       |
 | secp256k1                 | {{suites-secp256k1}} |
 | BLS12-381                 | {{suites-bls12381}}  |

+## Defining a new hash-to-curve suite {#new-suite}

+The RECOMMENDED way to define a new hash-to-curve suite is:

+1. E, F, p, and m are determined by the elliptic curve and the base field.

+2. Choose a sgn0 variant following the guidelines in {{sgn0-variants}}.

+3. Choose hash function H meeting the requirements in {{hashtobase-sec}}, and compute L as described in that section.

+4. Choose a mapping following the guidelines in {{choosing-mapping}}, and select any required parameters for that mapping.

+5. Choose h\_eff to be either the cofactor of E or, if a fast cofactor clearing method is to be used, a value appropriate to that method as discussed in {{cofactor-clearing}}.

+6. Choose a Suite ID following the guidelines in {{suiteIDformat}}.

+Note that when standardizing a new elliptic curve, corresponding hash-to-curve suites SHOULD be specified as described in this section.

 ## Suite ID naming conventions {#suiteIDformat}